Jockey

 A jockey is someone who rides horses in horse racing or steeplechase racing, primarily as a profession.
 The word also applies to camel riders in camel racing.
 The word "jockey" originated from England and was used to describe the individual who rode horses in racing.
-They must be light, typically around a weight of 100-120 lb., and physically fit.
-They are typically self-employed and are paid a small fee from the horse trainer and a percentage of the horse's winnings.
+They must be light, typically around a weight of 100–120 lb.
+(45–55 kg), and physically fit.
+They are typically self-employed, and are paid a small fee from the horse trainer, whose colors they wear while competing in a race.
+They also receive a percentage of the horse's winnings.
+The job has a very high risk of debilitating or life-threatening injuries, not only from racing accidents but also, because of strict weight restrictions, from eating disorders.

-Jockeys are mainly male, though there are some well-known female jockeys too.
-The job has a very high risk of debilitating or life-threatening injuries.
+Originally, in most countries, the jockeys were all male.
+Over time, female jockeys have been allowed to ride; thus, now there are many successful and well-known female jockeys.
+The participation of African American jockeys has also had a complex history.

 Etymology

 The word is by origin a diminutive of jock, the Northern English or Scots colloquial equivalent of the first name John, which is also used generically for "boy" or "fellow" (compare Jack, Dick), at least since 1529.
 A familiar instance of the use of the word as a name is in "Jockey of Norfolk" in Shakespeare's Richard III. v.
 3, 304.

 In the 16th and 17th centuries the word was applied to horse-dealers, postilions, itinerant minstrels and vagabonds, and thus frequently bore the meaning of a cunning trickster, a "sharp", whence the verb to jockey, "to outwit", or "to do" a person out of something.
 The current meaning of a person who rides a horse in races was first seen in 1670.
+Polly Adler also used "jock" as shorthand for "jockey" in her 1953 book, A House Is Not a Home.